 Your decision to get a VA loan was based upon the facts that you had at the time.
 The possibility of being laid off might have been the furthest thing from your mind.

-The recent pandemic has left many homeowners scrambling to pay their bills.
-As unemployment rates surge, lenders are willing to work with borrowers who are open to discussing their situation.
+As unemployment rates rise, lenders are willing to work with borrowers who are open to discussing their situation.
 Taking action as soon as you know about the layoff helps you maintain the security of owning a home.

 Assess Your Current Financial Resources